sagemath/trac_to_gh/Issue 4269.md

 # Issue 4269: add code to help detect which systems are used in performing a computation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4269

 Original creator: mhansen